 The carrying amounts reported in the consolidated balance sheet for cash and cash equivalents and accounts payable approximate fair value based on the short-term nature of these instruments.
-The carrying value of loans payable approximate their fair value due to the market terms
+The carrying value of loans payable approximate their fair value due to their market terms.